gardhr/cosi/README.md

 ## Caveats

 Proper use of Cosi requires at the very least a fairly basic understanding of the C programming language.
 The library performs little to no preprocessing of arguments passed to the C API functions and so naturally if used incorrectly problems such as abnormal program termination can easily arise.
-Bottom line C API functions should be used with extreme care.
-If at all practical, please consider wrapping raw C calls inside of "safer" Javascript versions of those functions.
+Bottom line, C API functions should be used with extreme care.
+Consider wrapping raw C calls inside of "safer" Javascript versions of those functions.

 ## C API